kylerobots/kylerobots.github.io/_pages/about.md

 <div style="clear:both;"></div>

 Robotics and Intelligent Systems Engineering Lab, Department of the Navy
-- Work with other autonomy researchers on autonomy and AI projects.
-Examples include:
+- Work with other autonomy researchers on autonomy and AI projects; examples include:
-	- Parking arbitrarily sized swarms on a carrier.
+	- Parking arbitrarily sized swarms on a carrier
-	- Sensor fusion for localization in degraded environments, particularly fog.
+	- Sensor fusion for localization in degraded environments, particularly fog
-	- Surveys of the impact of autonomous manipulation on deck operations.
+	- Surveys of the impact of autonomous manipulation on deck operations
-- Spearhead lab best practices related to version control and issue tracking.
+- Spearhead lab best practices related to version control and issue tracking

 ## Education ##
 <div class="title">